Ya Ya Panda

 Adoption Fee: $ 100

 Yaya is healthy and ready for adoption.

 That smoosh face ♥ Those covergirl eyes ♥ Her eyeliner is perfect!!
 Yaya looks like a small American Bulldog with cropped ears.
 She's a doll!

 Update from a volunteer: "I sometimes call YaYa - Zsa Zsa, because she is sassy.
 I imagine if YaYa were a woman she would have many “darlings”.
 I mean- her eyeliner is on point."

 Current Living Situation:

-She was unsure of everything when she first arrived but it did not take her long to get over it and adapt.
-She's actually turning into a comical girl, full of love for life.
+She was unsure of everything when she first arrived to us but it did not take her long to get over it and adapt.
+She quickly became a comical girl, full of love for life.
 Yaya loves belly rubs and chasing the ball.
 The more time you spend with her the calmer she gets.